Region: Minas Gerais

 The business grew with passion in doing our best to customers, employees and society.
 The family’s heart led them to invest back in the agriculture and in 1976 Daterra – meaning “From the earth” – was founded.
 Since then, they keep trying to offer always the best possible for people and to our planet.

-Sustainability is not only about producing the best coffee of the world; it is about producing coffee for a better world:
+Sustainability is not only about producing the best coffee in the world; it is about producing coffee for a better world:

 - 1st Rainforest Alliance Farm in Brazil;